 Find some answers to the most frequently asked questions about your Ultra™ Baby Bottle.

 It’s pretty easy, however it’s essential to making sure that your Ultra bottle works without leaking.
 If the teat/screw ring are not assembled properly, you may experience leakage.
-The key to assembling the Ultra bottle is to ensure the indicator under the white screw ring is aligned with the indicator on the silicone teat.
+The key to assembling the Ultra bottle is to ensure the indicator under the white screw ring is aligned with the indicator on the silicone nipple.
 (See photos below.)
-The indicator on the teat is located right near the valve (the tiny circle on the top of the nipple.)
+The indicator on the nipple is located right near the valve (the tiny circle on the top of the nipple.)
 Start by holding the screw ring upside down with the indicator at the top.
-Using both thumbs, align the indictor on the teat with the indictor on the screw ring.
-Once you have aligned these two indicators, insert this part of the teat firmly in the ring and pull the remaining part of the teat through until it ‘clicks’ into place.
+Using both thumbs, align the indictor on the nipple with the indictor on the screw ring.
+Once you have aligned these two indicators, insert this part of the nipple firmly in the ring and pull the remaining part of the nipple through until it ‘clicks’ into place.
 Ensure you have a tight seal around the circumference of the teat where it meets the screw ring.
 Then, screw this on to the bottle.
 Job done.

 How are the Ultra bottles different to other bottles?